-Introducing the evergreen blog7 days ago • 1 min read
+Introducing the evergreen blog10 months ago • 1 min read

 I've discovered the evergreen-note concept a few weeks ago and I've been procrastinating on starting cultivating my own forest.
 So here we are, finally!

 Our thoughts and interests tend to turn around the same few spheres: productivity, finance, passive income, or whatever your spiel is.

 Even if your curious - I definitely am - you'll still converge towards the same topics and ideas over and over again.

 If you feel like it's not the case, think about that:

 You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something - your gut, destiny, life, karma, whatever.

 I'll start by writing very generic content about the topics I'm most interested in.
 From there I'll be able to expand on more niche subjects.